ymyke/cardio/README.md

 # Low Prio Ideas

+- Maybe NoLocations can have minor "on the way" events?
+I.e., gain/lose some gems, ...?
+- Hidden locations?
+I.e., locations that are not revealed until you visit them.
 - Randomize player's start cards at the beginning of a run from a set of possible start cards.
 - For convenience: Placement cursor could pick the first slot that makes sense for the